-A title loan repossession is a legal process used by lenders to reclaim vehicles that have been obtained through title loans.
-This type of repossession differs from other forms of repossession in that it does not involve the use of banks or other financial institutions, but rather title loan companies.
+A title loan repossession is a legal process lenders use to reclaim vehicles that have defaulted on the lending terms.
+This confiscation differs from other forms because it does not use banks or other financial institutions but equity lending companies.
 A lender has every right to repossess your vehicle when you default on a title loan, but they must follow state and federal laws.

-Once your vehicle has been repossessed, the lender has to follow specific title loan repossession laws in your state.
-These laws limit how much time a lender or 3rd party collection agency has to repo your car as well as what they need to do after taking possession of the vehicle.
+Once your vehicle has been repossessed, the lender has to follow specific title loan laws in your state.
+These laws limit how long a lender or 3rd party collection agency has to repo your car and what they need to do after possessing the vehicle.
 Most importantly, these laws protect you from being harassed by lenders or collection agencies.

-If you want to get your car back after it’s been repossessed, you will need to work with your lender to explore all your available options.
-In some cases, the title loan company may be willing to accept a partial payment or allow you to begin making payments on the outstanding balance.
-The most likely solution to get your vehicle back will always involve paying the full amount owed.
-Your lender is legally required to tell you the exact title loan value of your car and how much money you must pay to get the vehicle back after it’s repossessed.
-This amount will include the original amount due from missed monthly payments and additional fees for when your car was taken and stored at a towing facility.
+Work with your lender on a repayment plan to get the vehicle back after it’s been repossessed.
+The most likely solution to get your vehicle back will always involve paying the total amount owed.
+Your lender must legally tell you your car’s exact title loan value and how much money you owe to get the vehicle back.
+This includes the amount due from missed monthly payments and additional fees for when your car was stored at a towing facility.